 - First look – Seeing Josh for the first time on the day and having that moment for just the two of us (well and our incredible photographer Rick!) was really special.
 I feel like because it was just use we got to enjoy that moment for a bit longer then if we had of just seen each other at the ceremony.

 - My other favourite moment was sunset photos – the whole day was so fun but also so busy and feels like it flies by.
 Sunset photos meant we got 15 minutes with just us and it was so peaceful and quiet at the top of the hill.
 I feel like we really got to soak it all in and we also got some amazing photos!

 Wedding Decor And Flowers

 Immerse is such a stunning venue that it doesn’t need too much to make it look amazing.
 For tables, we added grey tablecloths and had square tables for guests and one long bridal table.
-We decorated guest tables with square wooden flower boxes, tealight candles, white napkins, round names cards, and wine cork as the guest gift.
-On the bridal table we had flowers all along the front of the table and pillar candles.
+We carefully curated the wedding table decor, decorating guest tables with square wooden flower boxes, tealight candles, white napkins, round name cards, and wine cork as the guest gift.
+On the bridal table, we adorned it with flowers all along the front of the table and pillar candles.

 Any DIY décor elements?

 Immerse is already stunning so really didn’t need many additions.
 We added our own touches by the table elements, having a black seating chart, and setting up the wishing well table with photos of Josh and I.

 What flowers did you use in the bouquet and at the venue?